-Step 1: Apply for a “Record of ID Number in the Republic of China” from the National Immigration Office .
-You can do it online, here.
+Step 1: Apply for a “Record of ID Number in the Republic of China” from the National Immigration Office. which you can do online.

-Step 4.
-Take your Record ID number, proof of address, local phone number, passport, and cash for an initial deposit to the bank.
+Step 4: Take your Record ID number, proof of address, local phone number, passport, and cash for an initial deposit to the bank.
 If you can, print out the immigration law that says foreigners with Record ID numbers are allowed to open bank accounts (just in case).
-You can find that here.

 This is attractive for those who struggle to meet initial deposit or minimum balance requirements elsewhere.
 After all, if you can’t meet a bank’s deposit requirements or maintain a certain balance, you either can’t open an account or you’re hit with high fees.

 If you’re a GlobalBanks Insider and would like the contact information for a banker in Taiwan that can help you with this, just message us through your Insider Dashboard and let us know.

 How to Open a Business Bank Account in Taiwan